mapbox/node-cpp-skel/README.md

 You can configure how to build your module by using a file called `binding.gyp`.

 ### What is binding.gyp?
-`bindying.gyp` is a JSON-like configuration file.
+`binding.gyp` is a JSON-like configuration file.
 It tells [node-gyp](https://github.com/nodejs/node-gyp) how to "build" your module, or compile your module into a binary file.

 ### Conventions
 - Makefile